Battle of Lepanto: Consequences

-The Ottomans were quick to rebuild their navy.
-By 1572, about six months after the defeat, more than 150 galleys, 8 galleasses, and in total 250 ships had been built, including eight of the largest capital ships ever seen in the Mediterranean.
-With this new fleet the Ottoman Empire was able to reassert its supremacy in the Eastern Mediterranean.
+With their rebuilt fleet the Ottoman Empire was able to reassert its supremacy in the Eastern Mediterranean.
 Sultan Selim II's Chief Minister, the Grand Vizier Sokollu Mehmed Pasha, even boasted to the Venetian emissary Marcantonio Barbaro that the Christian triumph at Lepanto caused no lasting harm to the Ottoman Empire, while the capture of Cyprus by the Ottomans in the same year was a significant blow, saying that:

 You come to see how we bear our misfortune.
 But I would have you know the difference between your loss and ours.
 In wrestling Cyprus from you, we deprived you of an arm; in defeating our fleet, you have only shaved our beard.
 An arm when cut off cannot grow again; but a shorn beard will grow all the better for the razor.

-In 1572, the allied Christian fleet resumed operations and faced a renewed Ottoman navy of 200 vessels under Kılıç Ali Pasha, but the Ottoman commander actively avoided engaging the allied fleet and headed for the safety of the fortress of Modon.
-The arrival of the Spanish squadron of 55 ships evened the numbers on both sides and opened the opportunity for a decisive blow, but friction among the Christian leaders and the reluctance of John of Austria squandered the opportunity and the subsequent attack was abandoned.